Integrating the Tapkey Mobile SDK for iOS¶

 Searching for Nearby Locks¶

-Searching for nearby locks can be done via the TKMBleLockScanner
+Searching for nearby locks can be done with the SDK's TKMBleLockScanner

 TKMBleLockScanner bleLockScanner = tapkeyServiceFactory.bleLockScanner